Henrique-T/Replacer/README.md

 Build using these:

-g++ main.cpp Table.cpp -o simulador -ansi -pedantic -Wall -Wextra -Weffc++
+g++ main.cpp Table.cpp -o simulador -ansi -pedantic -Wall -Wextra

 or